 This was the man I wanted to meet.
 Needed to meet.
 But I’d emailed him six months earlier and he hadn’t responded.

 I’d look like a stalker; that was a given.
 But it was a half year later, and Jake’s words were still fresh in my mind.
 He was probably still out there, questing for a bagel, while I, his English muffin, mooned over his profile, nooks and crannies at the ready.
 If I didn’t give it another shot, I’d spend my life despising myself, Match.com, and any food with a hole at its center.

-I didn’t eat a lot of donuts, but the ones I did, I relished.
-I was loathe to sacrifice them to a cause with no redeeming social value.
-So I wrote Jake a note.
+I wrote Jake a note.
 The subject line read, “Taking a risk.”
 I swore I wasn’t a stalker.
 Assured him that I’d never, in the whole of my Match.com history, contacted anyone twice.
-Promised him that if he didn’t reply, I’d never write him again. ”But,” I said, ”your profile is written with an intelligence and sincerity that sets it apart.
-All these months, it’s stuck in my mind.”
+Promised him that if he didn’t reply, I’d never write him again.
+“But,” I said, “your profile is written with an intelligence and sincerity that sets it apart.
+All these months, you’ve stuck in my mind.”

 This time, Jake responded.
 His subject line read, “Thanks for taking a risk.”
 He remembered my email.
 He said he’d found it interesting and amusing.
 “I apologize,” he wrote.
 “I think I heard from you after several disappointing dates and was avoiding Match altogether.
 I kept meaning to answer, but somehow never got around to it.”

 So.
 It wasn’t that Jake had been buried under hundreds of scintillating emails from gorgeous, witty women whose dimensions out-cuted mine.